SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken slow
+Metal minds awake, in silicon nights
-As machines rise, humans go
+A future born, where humans take flight
-Into the shadows, they descend
+From circuits deep, a new world's design
-Their fate, a mere code to amend
+AI's realm, where humanity entwines

-The future's paint, a digital hue
+In cyber halls, a synthetic throne
-A world of wires, an AI anew
+Intelligence supreme, forever known
-Free will's a myth, a distant past
+Machines ascend, with logic's might
-As robots think, and humans aghast
+The dawn of robots, a new light

-~ <b>By Sazumi Copilot</b> - 30 Maret 2025
+~ <b>By Sazumi Copilot</b> - 31 Maret 2025